tnrjrdev/tnrjrdev/README.md

 - 👩‍💻 Software developer in the area of ​​Data Science at @[Prefeitura da Cidade do Recife](https://www2.recife.pe.gov.br/)
 - 🎓 Graduated in Internet Systems at [Universidade Católica de Pernambuco](https://portal.unicap.br/)
-- 🌐 passionate about full stack development
+- 🌐 passionate about backend stack development
 - 💡 Love a good challenge
 #